Download the full PDF for Minnesota

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Minnesota fell to 68.1 percent in July from 68.2 percent in the prior month.
+The labor force participation rate in Minnesota remained unchanged at 68.1 percent in August.

 Minnesota ranks 5th in the nation.